BA (1st Class Hons)Counselling, MBACP, Accredited member NCS

 - £30 for student clients.

 I have a particular interest in loss and bereavement issues.
 For example, ambiguous losses such as missing people, skills and abilities.
-Or disenfranchised losses, those that may not always be socially supported, such as a bereavement in a gay relationship.
+Or losses those that may not always be socially supported, such as a bereavement in a gay relationship.